Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 The core characteristic of long radius elbow is a constant bend radius of 1.5 times the nominal pipe diameter.

-The critical installation dimension is the center-to-end (C-E) distance, which is the perpendicular distance from the elbow's centerline to the plane of any end.
-The C-E of a 90° long radius elbow is 1.5D, while the C-E of a 45° elbow is 0.625 × 1.5D, which is approximately 0.94D.
+The key installation measurement is the center-to-end (C-E) distance.
+This is the straight distance from the elbow's centerline to the end plane.
+The center-to-end (C-E) distance of a 90° long radius elbow is 1.5D.
+For a 45° elbow, the C-E distance is 0.625 times 1.5D, which is about 0.94D.

 Dimensions are standardized according to ASME B16.9 and cover NPS sizes from ½" to 48".